JennicaLeClerc/demos/week4/p1-sample-readme.md

 - #### `public boolean addClass(final Class<?> clazz)`
   - Adds a class to the ORM.
 This is the method to use to declare a Class is an object inside of the database.
 - #### `public boolean UpdateObjectInDB(final Object obj,final String update_columns)`
-  - Updates the given object in the databse.
-Update columns is a comma seperated lsit fo all columns in the onject which need to be updated
+  - Updates the given object in the database.
+Update columns is a comma separated list for all columns in the object which need to be updated
 - #### `public boolean removeObjectFromDB(final Object obj)`
   - Removes the given object from the database.
 - #### `public boolean addObjectToDB(final Object obj)`